COVID-19 Vaccine at Oswald’s Pharmacy

 When can I get my COVID-19 vaccine from Oswald’s Pharmacy?

 Illinois state and county health departments are determining individuals’ eligibility to receive the vaccine according to the Illinois COVID-19 Vaccination Plan.
-Dupage County is currently in Phase 1B+ of the plan, which includes healthcare providers, residents of long-term care facilities, people with disabilities, and those with high-risk medical conditions age 16-64.
-Oswald’s Pharmacy will be using an appointment-based model and administering vaccines either through our federal contract with Health Mart Pharmacies Group and the CDC or during Phase 2 or through our direct relationships with the DuPage County Health Department and the Illinois Department of Public Health during Phase 1B+.
+Illinois and DuPage County are currently in Phase 2 of the plan, which means everyone 16 and up is eligible for vaccination.
+Oswald’s Pharmacy will be using an appointment-based model and administering vaccines either through our federal contract with Health Mart Pharmacies Group and the CDC or through our direct relationships with the DuPage County Health Department and the Illinois Department of Public Health.
 Check this page frequently for updates on when Oswald’s Pharmacy will have the vaccine.

 Will my COVID-19 vaccine be free?